hjellinek/ctk-core/docs/README-IntroAtCommandLine.txt

     ReadsTests.java
     ReadsTestSuite.java

-The first three of these holds tests.
-The other two are for a near-future capability that isn't quite readyfor command-line use yet.
-(ReadsTests.java is a "marker" we use when writing a test to marke the test method as "one of the Reads tests" ... then, ReadsTestSuite is a TestSuite that groups all of those, so we can run the ReadsTestSuite to get a pre-defined set of tests to execute.
-Since these aren't ready, we'll fall back to matching on the test name.)
+The first three of these hold tests.

+The other two are for a near-future capability that isn't quite ready for command-line use yet.
+ReadsTests.java is a "marker" we use when writing a test to marke the test method as "one of the Reads tests" ... then, ReadsTestSuite is a TestSuite that groups all of those, so we can run the ReadsTestSuite to get a pre-defined set of tests to execute.
+Since these aren't ready, we'll fall back to matching on the test name.

  To run a selected test, we just match its name as a regex to the ctk.matchstr property: